Bachelor of Science in Respiratory Care

 Respiratory Care is the allied health profession that cares for patients with deficiencies and abnormalities of the cardiopulmonary system.
-The respiratory therapist sees a diverse group of patients ranging from newborn and pediatric to adult and elderly patients.
+The respiratory therapist sees a diverse group of patients, from newborns and pediatrics to adults and the elderly.
 Respiratory therapists are involved in critical care and work closely with physicians, nurses, and other health care professionals.
-Respiratory therapists work under the direction of a physician and assist in the diagnosis, treatment, and management of patients with cardiopulmonary disorders.
+Respiratory therapists work under the direction of a physician and assist in diagnosing, treating, and managing patients with cardiopulmonary disorders.

 The program has two main components: pre-professional courses and professional respiratory care courses.

 Pre-professional coursework is offered at LCCC and taught by LCCC faculty.
 Some first-year (pre-professional) courses have prerequisites, which may be waived dependent upon a student’s assessment results or academic achievement in high school.
 This part of the program can be taken full-time or part-time.
 Completing pre-professional courses may lead to an Associate of Arts degree through LCCC.

 Professional respiratory coursework is also offered at LCCC through the University Partnership and is taught by BGSU faculty.
 All Professional Courses will be taken as a BGSU Firelands student.
 The professional respiratory coursework can be completed in five semesters after the completion of pre-professional coursework.
 Students can concurrently complete the Associate of Applied Science in Respiratory Care and the Bachelor of Science in Respiratory on the LCCC campus through the University Partnership with BGSU Firelands.
 This degree is designed to prepare students to expand their practice in respiratory care.
 It offers students a sequence of advanced study to prepare them to become future leaders in the profession.
 Students entering the program must have completed a CoARC-accredited associate degree program in respiratory care before completing this degree.

 Bowling Green State University Firelands Website – Respiratory Care